jcuhnoio/Olin_Data_Science_2023/challenges/c12-policing-assignment.md

     ##  (Other): 109857
     ##  NA's   :   9814

+There are many interesting relevant data on police stops that have occured.
+Racial data, age, and sex seem to be the some of the most obvious things to look at.
+One thing that stands out the most is that there are a lot of NA values for outcomes that would logically be binary, like TRUE or FALSE.
+This could have something to do with how reports are actually logged into the dataset, or what the police even writes on the reports in the first place.

 Note that we have both a `subject_race` and `race_Raw` column.
 There are a few possibilities as to what `race_Raw` represents: